mlrun/mlrun/docs/store/artifact_example.md

 (data-items)=
 # Logging Artifacts

-For logging artifacts that are not Models or Datasets we will use the [log_artifact](https://docs.mlrun.org/en/latest/api/mlrun.execution.html#mlrun.execution.MLClientCtx.log_artifact) method.
+For logging artifacts that are not Models or Datasets kinds we will use the [log_artifact](https://docs.mlrun.org/en/latest/api/mlrun.execution.html#mlrun.execution.MLClientCtx.log_artifact) method.

 This method can be used by the Project object or the context object when logging an artifact in runtime .e.g job.